-Better than the Olive Garden Vegan Zuppa Toscana:
+Better than the Olive Garden Zuppa Toscana:

-Without the Sausage, WFPB Recipe:
+Make It Without the Sausage, WFPB Recipe:

 Think oyster or chanterelles, hen of the woods, shiitakes or simple button mushrooms will work too.
 For that authentic flavor that usually comes from the sausage seasonings just add a pinch of ground fennel and smoked paprika to your soup, works like magic!